 IN WITNESS WHEREOF, Borrower has caused this Note to be duly executed by one of its officers thereunto duly authorized on the date hereof.

+ВО PRROWER:

+SCI PHARMACEUTICALS INC.

+Ву

+Nat me:

+Titl le:

 LOAN AND PAYMENTS OF PRINCIPAL

 Date Scheduled Principal Amount Payment Amount Notation By